 Refer also to Appendix B for supporting documentation required for the Formal Application phase.
-The operator should submit a Form SM 54 for each required management position, Form SM 55, set of compliant Operation Manuals, MME and the applicant's planned schedule of events.
+[The operator must submit a Form SM 54 for each required management position, Form SM 55, set of compliant Operation Manuals, MME and the applicant's planned schedule of events.]